alexotoo/jobifyfullstack/README.md

 Heroku and Vercel

-You can create your own account and enjoy the app or log in as demonstration with User name: tester@mail.com
+You can create your own account and enjoy the app or log in as demonstration user with User name: tester@mail.com
 Password: 12345678